 Plant based food is technically vegan, there are two reasons why I make a distinction.

 Although most vegans are health conscious, a vegan diet may include certain unhealthy ingredients, like refined sugar, processed foods and so on.

-Secondly, the plant based concept allows the consumption of moderate amounts of meat, or dairy, when vegan food isn’t available.
+Secondly, the plant based concept allows the consumption of moderate amounts of meat, or dairy.
+Giving up meat completely isn’t possible for many people.

 Related: Vegan Myths and Misconceptions”

 “Whole foods” in this context refers to foods that are in a natural form, or as close to that, as possible, they are minimally processed.
 Heavy processing removes nutrients and adds harmful chemicals.